 “My experience working for the Post-Conviction Justice Project in law school taught me that you can still pursue justice, even after a conviction.”

-Elizabeth S. Little is committed to criminal defense and has experience working on both state and federal criminal cases.
-Prior to joining Werksman Jackson & Quinn LLP, she worked as a law clerk in the Capital Habeas Unit of the Federal Public Defender's Office, and as a judicial extern for the Honorable Philip S. Gutierrez of the United States District Court for the Central District of California.
+Prior to joining Werksman Jackson & Quinn LLP, Ms. Little worked as a law clerk in the Capital Habeas Unit of the Federal Public Defender's Office and as a judicial extern for the Honorable Philip S. Gutierrez of the United States District Court for the Central District of California.

 Note, Miller v.
 Alabama: A Proposed Solution for a Court that Feels Strongly Both Ways, S. Cal.
 L. Rev. 2015